richardpferdner/wikidag/schemas.md

 - ll_to_page_id: page to redirect to
 - ll_to_fragment: additional lexical/sematic string to find a section of the page (e.g., "History")

-bstem_associative_link: Associative links (conceptual relationships between pages) +----------------+------------------------------------------+------+-----+---------+
+gsss_associative_link: Associative links (conceptual relationships between pages) +----------------+------------------------------------------+------+-----+---------+
 | Field          | Type                                     | Null | Key | Default |
 +----------------+------------------------------------------+------+-----+---------+